the-sh4d0w/Calculator/README.md

 # Calculator
-A simple calculator in python.
+A simple gui calculator in Python.
 Addition, subtraction, multiplication and division are possible.